e-nuel/gitlearn/README.md

 create new user -- sudo useradd <username>
 Add user to group -- sudo usermod -aG <group> username switch user  -- sudo su <username>

+DEVOPS AND DATABASES
+The devps manager needs to understand how to
+* configure
+* replicate
+* manage databases